Global leader in Disability Studies, University of Leeds hosts inaugural Conference

 Global leader in disability studies

-The interdisciplinary nature of the conference is reflected by the Centre of Disability Studies, a Faculty level research centre supported by the Faculty of Social Sciences, which boasts an interdisciplinary network of researchers in Social Sciences, Humanities and STEM across the University of Leeds.
+The interdisciplinary nature of the conference is reflected by the Centre for Disability Studies, a Faculty level research centre supported by the Faculty of Social Sciences, which boasts an interdisciplinary network of researchers in Social Sciences, Humanities and STEM across the University of Leeds.

 From its inception, the Centre for Disability Studies has taken a pioneering role both nationally and internationally in disability studies.
 Members are united by their commitment to carrying out research and teaching that helps to achieve equality and social justice for disabled people, globally.